 While Cameroon is peaceful compared to its volatile neighbours, its relative security means thousands of refugees flee across its border each year to escape violence back home.
 In recent years tens of thousands of people from Chad, the Central African Republic (CAR) and Nigeria have fled into Cameroon.
 Though stable, an estimated 40 percent of Cameroon’s population lives below the poverty line, making it difficult to support the stream of refugees looking to rebuild their lives inside its borders.

-International Medical Corps works along Cameroon’s eastern border, where thousands of refugees from Central African Republic have settled.
-We provide basic health care, including maternal and child health care, immunisation, and supplemental feeding services in the Djohong, Meiganga and Tibati districts of the remote Adamaoua region.
-We also deliver health care via mobile medical units (MMUs) that make services available to approximately 12,000 people.
+International Medical Corps works along Cameroon’s eastern border, where thousands of refugees from the CAR have settled.
+We provide basic health care, including maternal and child health care, immunization, and supplemental feeding services in the Djohong and Meiganga districts of the underserved Adamaoua region and Mokolo district in the Far North region.
+We also deliver health care via mobile medical units (MMUs) that make services available to approximately 12,000 people throughout the region.
 To help address the prevalence of malnutrition among refugees, International Medical Corps provides nutritional supplements to mothers and young children.
 We are also helping Cameroonians to strengthen local health care capacity by training traditional birth attendants and other health care providers throughout the country.

 International Medical Corps has responded to deadly cholera outbreaks in northern and central Cameroon.
 We provided cholera responses in the Mokolo sub-division in the Far North, where the outbreak was centered and in Djohong, Meiganga and Tibati districts in Adamoua region.
 Our comprehensive cholera services include treatment, surveillance, water and sanitation support, infection control, social mobilization and prevention services.